carloscfgos1980/ztm-junior_to_senior_developer/README.md

 - Access Control: CORS middleware
 - Authentication

-# 10.Code Analysis
+# Chapter 10.
+Code Analysis

 - This is fundamental for a senior developer.
 Work on an app that has already been built.
 It ismportant to not act like as a smart-ass and critize everything!
 - full stack app: brain-smart fork from ZTM web develper course
 - Update the app with my data about postgress and carifai API key
 - Update client side in order to transform single face recognition to multi faces recognition
-- I also have a version of smart-brain in Bext.js that someone made
+- I also have a version of smart-brain in Next.js that someone made

+# Chapter 11.
+Docker